 - To what extent are other losses available for offset either within the period, brought forward from earlier periods, or surrendered from affiliates?

-A similar analysis would be required in relation to the award claimed in compensation for the lost profits, which would need to take into account:
+A similar analysis would be required in relation to the award claimed in compensation for the lost profits, which would need to take the following into account:

 - On what basis will the award be subject to tax?
 It may follow the taxation of the lost profits or be treated as a separate source of income or gains subject to different rules.